GioXmen/TTK4145-NTNU/Exercise 1/Part 3 - Theory/Q and A's.md

  > Concurrent execution is useful for processes that should wait for input and take action, instead of running constant loops, checking conditions or blocking execution.

  ### Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
- (Come back to this after you have worked on part 4 of this exercise)
  > Both.
  > In situations that require concurrency, it makes those problems easier to solve, however it introduces more complexity to the system, its own set of problems.
  > It is convenient to start a new thread to listen to input, or running a scheduled task,